diandsonc/cipherKey/README.md

 - **ClaimsIssuer**: Specifies the issuer of the claims associated with the authentication token.
 It helps verify the authenticity of the token and ensures that it was issued by a trusted source.

 - **UseFallbackPolicy**: Specifies whether to use the fallback policy for every request by default.
 When enabled, it challenges authentication for every request.
-Default value is `true`.
+Default value is `false`.

 - **AllowOrigins**: Specifies the allowed origins for CORS.
 It defines which origins are permitted to make API requests, enhancing security and control over cross-origin requests.